ericmjl/data-testing-tutorial/README.md

 # How to use this repository

-I suggest having the notebooks open **inside your browser**.
-Most of what we will do actually involves the Terminal and your favourite plain text editor.
+I suggest having the notebooks open **through GitHub inside your browser**.
+The Jupyter notebooks are mostly a presentation tool; iterative prototyping can be done using the IPython shell or Python interpreter.
+Almost all of what we will do involves the Terminal and your favourite plain text editor.

 # Pre-Requisite Knowledge